Jeklah/priceCheck/README.md

 Just add your name to an open ship issue to vote, to avoid duplicate ship threads.
 I plan on adding research time into this, how deep would everyone like me to go?
 Add your name to the issue I will create along with any comments regarding this.
 Please create issues on what else you would like to see done.

+Also, if anyone finds any problems, please create an issue :D and tag it with 'Bug' please.
+Thanks.

 Enjoy